pzzd/statistics-probability/notes/statistics.md

 - The probability of finding a result within one standard deviation from the mean is 68%.
 In other words, 68% of individual values are within 1 SD of the mean.
 - Within 2 SDs, there is a 95% chance of finding a result.
 95% of the data is within 2 SDs.
 - Within 3 SDs, there is a 99.7% chance of finding a result.

+# Z table, or standard normal table

+Use a Z table to find the proportion of data when a data point does not fall exactly on a whole-number standard deviation.
+It gives a cumulative area from 0 to the data point: it give the proporption below a Z-Score.

+1. Find out how many SDs the data point is from the mean (z).
+See above for calculating Z-Score.
+The Z-Score is negative if the data point is less than the mean.

+2. Look up the fractional SD in a [Z table](https://ztable.io).
+There is a negative table and a positive table.
+Look down the left side for the onces and tenths place of the SD; look across the top for the hundredths place of the SD.
+At the intersection is a decimal value: this is the percentage of the area from 0 to the data point.

+Example:
+- Imagine a normal distribution with mean 150 and standard deviation 20.
+X is a number individuals in the population.
+What is the proportion of the population where X is less than 161.4?
+- Calculate the Z-Score. z = (x - μ) / σ = (161.4 - 150)/ 20 = .57
+- Look up .57 in a Z table.
+On the right column, look up 0.5; across the top row find .07.
+You find 0.7157 at the intersection.
+This means that .7157 of the population is less than 161.4.

+To find an area from a data point to the end, instead find the cumulative area from 0 tot he data point and subtract it from 1.0.
+To find an area between two values, you will likely have to find a few Z-Scores and subtract one proportion from another.

+You can use a given percentage of the population and a Z table to find a Z-Score and then the data point value.